 Comparing one Home Loan to another is a bit like comparing mobile phone plans.
 They make it all so confusing with features, included services etc, it’s a real challenge knowing where to begin.

-Working with GNS Group, gives you access to a tailored finance solution for your individual circumstances provided by our referral partners at Finconnect.
-Their lending manager is a Credit Representative of Finconnect (Australia) Pty Ltd, Australian Credit Licence No. 385888 a wholly owned subsidiary of Count Financial Limited.
+Working with GNS Group and our referral partners, gives you access to a tailored finance solution for your individual circumstances.
+The Finconnect lending manager is a Credit Representative of Finconnect (Australia) Pty Ltd, Australian Credit Licence No. 385888 a wholly owned subsidiary of Count Financial Limited.

 If you have never used a Mortgage Broker before, here is a quick run-down: